dipthegeezer/visthapita/README.md

     $ visthapita create add-users

-This will create a file ./migrations/add-users.json.
+This will create a two files ./migrations/up/<datestamp>_add-users.sql and ./migrations/down/<datestamp>_add-users.sql.

-    {
-      up : <edit>,
-      down : <edit>
-    }

-All you have to do is populate these with your SQL string and you are ready to migrate.
+All you have to do is populate these with your SQL Command and you are ready to migrate.

-For example :
+For example in up/add-users.sql:

-    {
-      up: "CREATE TABLE users( id SERIAL PRIMARY KEY, email TEXT UNIQUE NOT NULL )", down : "DROP TABLE users"
+CREATE TABLE users( id SERIAL PRIMARY KEY, email TEXT UNIQUE NOT NULL );

-    }
+and in down/add-users.sql

+DROP TABLE users

 Then just run the migration

     $ visthapita up [add-users]

 IF there is a problem then rollback.
-Note if you don't supply a name it will rollbakc the last migration that was run.
+Note if you don't supply a name it will rollback the last migration that was run.

     $ visthapita down [add-users]